-When babies are born they have a sterile digestive system.
+When babies are born, they have a sterile digestive system.
 During birth, then from breastmilk or formula and later on from food, probiotic bacteria are introduced.
-These bacteria make up an important part of your littles ones health and different experiences and exposures throughout her childhood will affect how her digestive system is colonised.
+These bacteria make up an important part of your littles ones health and different experiences and exposures throughout her childhood will affect how their digestive system is colonised.

 A guest post by Gabriella Goodchild www.healthfuldietitian.co.uk

 Note: this blog contains affiliate links which means that if you choose to buy a product by clicking on my link, I receive a small commission.
 All money made goes back into paying for the running of this website.

 If you would like a PDF version of this blog delivered directly to your inbox, pop your details below.

 What are probiotics?

 Probiotics are live cultures or ‘friendly bacteria’, naturally found in many foods or available as a supplement.

 They may have health benefits for children, helping to maintain a healthy digestive system and the right balance of bacteria.
 They could also help conditions such as Irritable Bowel Syndrome (IBS), constipation, colic, diarrhoea and tummy pain.